Atlanta annexations and wards: 1952

 In 1951, after a failed 1947 referendum and two other failed attempts, the state legislature passed a "Plan of Improvement" by which on Jan.
-1, 1952, the city annexed 51470 acre in Buckhead, Adams Park, Southwest Atlanta,& Lakewood, Northwest Atlanta to the Chattahoochee River/Cobb County Border.
+1, 1952, the city annexed 51470 acre in Buckhead, Adams Park, Southwest Atlanta, and Lakewood, Northwest Atlanta to the Chattahoochee River/Cobb County Border.
 This was by far the largest expansion in Atlanta's history, tripling the size of the city to 118 mi2 and adding 100,000 residents.
 This helped spread the burden of providing public services by adding to the base a large group of mostly more affluent residents.
 The annexation was viewed as a triumph of Mayor Hartsfield.

 Atlanta would in the 1970s again try, but without success, to repeat the process by state legislation to annex what is now Sandy Springs to Atlanta.

 1953

 Annexation of Ben Hill, Greenbriar and other adjacent areas in far southwestern Atlanta.

 1954

 The ward system is ended.
 No longer a bicameral body, only a board of six aldermen with a Vice-Mayor serving as president of the board.
 All positions were elected citywide.
 (For post-ward setup, see Political structure of Atlanta).